Johnson & Johnson’s Response to the Deadly Ebola Virus

 Ebola is a deadly disease that threatens African countries and can cross international borders if it isn’t contained.
 The 2014-2016 West Africa Ebola Outbreak, responsible for infecting more than 28,000 people and claiming more than 11,000 lives, was a global crisis that spurred the world into action.
 In response, scientists at Janssen quickly accelerated work on a vaccine, forged new partnerships and mobilized to conduct multiple studies across three continents.

 From August 2018 to June 2020, the Democratic Republic of the Congo (DRC) faced the world’s second-largest Ebola outbreak on record.
 The DRC and its partners deployed Johnson & Johnson's Ebola vaccine regimen alongside other tools as part of an expansive public health effort that helped end the outbreak.
-To date, nearly 200,000 people worldwide have received the first dose of Johnson & Johnson’s Ebola vaccine regimen.
+To date, more than 225,000 people worldwide have received the first dose of Johnson & Johnson’s Ebola vaccine regimen.
 In February 2021, new Ebola outbreaks were declared in the DRC and across the continent in Guinea, emphasizing more than ever the need for preventive vaccines.

 We have a responsibility as a leading global healthcare company to do all we can to address this urgent unmet medical need.